 WeatherPort® Shelter Systems creates custom-designed and tensioned fabric structures that are perfect for outdoor school accommodations.
 Our portable shade structures are durable against all types of weather, blocking harmful UV rays as well as protecting against sudden downpours.
 They are also built with the highest-quality materials and simple to set up quickly and rearrange in different areas.
 You can even customize your shade structure with your school’s logo or colors to create a more welcoming back-to-school environment.

 Whether you’re looking to add shade structures to your school’s facilities as playground shelters or extra classrooms, WeatherPort has got you covered.
-Contact us today to get a quote or to find out more information on how to make reopening your school safer with WeatherPort shade structures.
+Contact us today, or start building a 10′ x 10′ canopy shade structure for your school now!
+Get a quote to find out more information on how to make reopening your school safer with WeatherPort shade structures.